KnowageLabs/Knowage-Documentation/chapter_3/security_management/role_user.rst

 -   **language**: set with the language selected by the user

-The image below, shows a new *Profile attribute* named *Country* manually fed.
-The alternative option to feed the attribute is by means of a Lov, from where a value is going to be picked up when assigning the attribute to a user.
+The image below shows a new *Profile attribute* named *Country* whose value has been manually entered.
+An alternative option is to feed attribute values by means of a Lov: one or more of its values will be asigned by the user.
 Multivalue option in this case is not enabled, so only one value is inserted.

 .. figure:: media/image29_bis.png